The main feature of the region is Hawkes Nest Salina. This shallow pond was used for

 East Caicos and

 West Caicos.
-Due to emerging hemp fields in the Philippines and the introduction of synthetic fibres, the relatively small scale of sisal production in the Turks and Caicos simply couldn’t compete financially.
+Due to emerging hemp fields in the Philippines and the introduction of synthetic fibers, the relatively small scale of sisal production in the Turks and Caicos simply couldn’t compete financially.

 Sisal plants in the Turks and Caicos.